 The initial terminus at the Liverpool end was in Crown Street, Edge Hill, although there was a tunnel which took goods traffic on to the dock at Wapping.
 Another tunnel was subsequently dug to take trains into the centre of Liverpool, and Lime Street Station was opened in 1836.

 A melange of railway companies were involved in creating a local network from around the middle of the 19th century, including the following services:

-- Liverpool to Southport from 1848, although the Liverpool terminus was actually situated in Waterloo until Liverpool Exchange Station was opened in 1850.
+- Liverpool to Southport from 1848, although the Liverpool terminus was initially situated in Waterloo until Liverpool Exchange Station was opened in 1850.
 The line was electrified in 1904

 - Liverpool to Ormskirk from 1849.
 The line was electrified between 1906 and 1913

 - Liverpool Central to Hunts Cross from 1874